 Beyond the Professoriate, the annual online conference for PhDs in career transition.
 Brought to you by yours truly and Maren Wood, PhD.
 See also the website blog for good info and stories.
-3rd Annual Beyond the Professoriate takes place 7 and 14 May 2016.
+4th Annual Beyond the Professoriate took place 6 and 13 May 2017.

 The Scholarpreneur Podcast, hosted by Scott Rank, PhD.

 Rock You Research podcast, hosted by Chris Jones, PhD candidate.